top of page

 The source of cinnamon is a mystery and the spice commands steep prices.
 It's because of the difficulty in obtaining the spice from the nests of giant cinnamon birds.

 Greek historian Herodotus (c.
-484 - 425 BCE) asserts cinnamon and cassia both grow in Arabia, together with incense, myrrh and labdanum, a resin obtained from two species of Mediterranian shrubs.
-Where the cinnamon trees grow, they are guarded by ferocious winged serpents.
+484 - 425 BCE) asserts cinnamon and cassia both grow in Arabia, together with incense, myrrh and labdanum, a resin.
+Where cinnamon birds nest, they are guarded by ferocious winged serpents.

-Aristotle describes giant cinnamon birds who build their nests from cinnamon sticks.
-The birds collect cinnamon sticks from a mysterious land where the trees grow.
+Aristotle describes giant cinnamon birds who build nests from cinnamon sticks.
+The birds collect cinnamon sticks from a mysterious land where the cinnamon trees grow.
 The avians build their nests on cliffsides.

 He writes,